benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "timed-reboot-warning-minutes": 5,

-# This allows your users to communicate to and from the server via IRC and vice versa.
+# IRC - This allows your users to communicate to and from the server via IRC and vice versa.

     "IRC":